 Elder abuse doesn’t always look how you’d expect.
 It might not be someone you love getting pushed around or hurt physically.
 It might not even be financial exploitation, where they’re left with little in their bank accounts.

 Elder abuse can be as simple as name-calling or harassment.
-Imaging being an elder.
+Imagine being an elder.
 You may be unable to stand up for yourself, so you can do nothing other than to listen to someone put you down for circumstances that have nothing to do with anything you could have prevented.
-You’re old, tired and now depressed over your treatment.
+You’re old, tired, and now depressed over your treatment.